-In my book, Comfortable in Your Own Shoes, I help you move through improving your inner game and other steps you need to become a confident woman.
+In Comfortable in Your Own Shoes, you learn to improve your inner game and become a confident woman.

 Facing fears takes bravery and this builds confidence.
 If you fear spiders, at least look at some through the glass at the zoo.
 If you fear heights, go stand at the railing of the upper level at the mall.
 Do whatever it takes to knock those fears out of the park!

 Setting boundaries is crucial to confidence because it helps you take a stand and stops you from being a doormat.
 If someone tries to cross a boundary like no sex on the first date, he’s gone.
-If you have a boundary that your date will pick you up on time and he continually blows it by showing up 30 minutes late, start driving yourself to dates and if he’s 30 minutes late, he finds an empty table.
+If you have a boundary that your date will pick you up on time and he continually blows it by showing up thirty minutes late, drive to your dates and if he’s thirty minutes late, he’ll find an empty table.

-Right now, you’re shaking your head – no no no I would never leave a date!
-Yes, you would if you had boundaries!
-Boundaries cause people to respect you.
+Right now, you’re shaking your head – no, no, no, I won’t leave a date!
+Yes, you will when you have boundaries!
+Boundaries help people respect you.
 He will either be on time the next time or he will exit the relationship.
 Good riddance.

 I’m sorry to tell you this but his world doesn’t revolve around you.

 No, I’m not calling you an egomaniac.
-What I’m saying is that your low confidence has you thinking that everything he does, positive or negative, is about you.
+Your low confidence causes you to believe everything he does, positive or negative, is about you.
 He doesn’t want to come over and watch a rom-com with you?
 It’s because he doesn’t like you.

 He doesn’t want to meet your parents on a Wednesday night?
 It’s because he isn’t serious about you.